srinandan/cloudlogging/README.md

 # Description

 Application Integration sends logs (also known as execution logs) to the `executions` entity.
 You can try the API [here](https://cloud.google.com/application-integration/docs/reference/rest/v1/projects.locations.integrations.executions/list).
-But some customers may want to send customer information (Application Integration variables) to Cloud Logging.
+But some customers may want to send custom information (i.e., Application Integration variables) to Cloud Logging.
 This sample shows how to send such information to Cloud Logging.

 ## Using the Integration